Updated: Aug 27, 2021

 I’m sharing four basic, nutritional tips to help support you this season.

 Note: Apples help scrub the digestive tract and purge excess heat out of the body so it doesn’t get overly dry (thanks to pectin).
 Roots and squashes are grounding and delicious baked and are soothing for digestion as well as rich in nutrients.
 Leafy greens keep the digestive system “moving” and the blood oxygenated, a powerful mood-enhancer.
 Research has shown that a healthy digestive system and microbiome contributes to a strong and healthy immune system.

 Note: Eating heated, cooked food is generally more grounding than raw, cold food.
 Increasing water-based meals, like soups is particularly nice as they are warming and also help pacify the increase of dryness the season can bring.
 Use your judgement based on the weather outdoors.

 - Omega-3 fatty acid

-- Name and honor the “essential” each day
+- Identify the “essential” each day

 - Keep your lymphatic system healthy and moving with yoga, walking, and other physical activities

 - Recommit to a helpful rhythm for sleep and mealtimes